joey-public/joey-public.github.io/markdown/b_md2html_post0_intro.md

 If you are looking for a tool that just works then you should really consider using [`pandoc`][0].
 You can use this tool to convert your markdown files into `.html`, `.pdf`, `.docx`, or almost any format you can imagine.
 I have used it before and it is an excellent tool and much much better than anything I could possibly make.

-Still I like to work on little projects and I think it would be fun to implement my own custom tool for this task that does just exactly what I want it to do and nothing more.

-I plan to make a few blog posts about this project to get it into a basic working state.
+I plan to make a few posts about this project to get it into a basic working state.
 Once the tool is workable then I will use it to do all of the markdown to html conversion for posts on my site!
 As I use the tool if there are features I wish it had, I will try to add them one by one and do my best to also create a blog post for each new feature.

 ## Requirements